Cooking Time

 Piña Colada Donuts

-In a small heat-proof bowl, warm milk to 110°F in the microwave approx. 40 seconds.
+In a small heat-proof bowl, warm milk to 110°F in the microwave, approximately 40 seconds.
 Milk should be quite warm to the touch but not too hot.
 Sprinkle yeast over milk and whisk to combine.

 In the bowl of a stand mixer, fitted with paddle, combine sugar, water, Wesson oil, eggs and salt.
 Add milk mixture and mix just to combine.